Now open to UK secondary and primary school teachers,

 How much will it cost?

-The Scholarship will cover the cost of tuition, board and lodging where appropriate, essential local travel and, by negotiation with the school, the salary of a replacement teacher up to point 6 of the main pay scale.
+The Scholarship will cover the cost of tuition, essential local travel and, by negotiation with the school, the salary of a replacement teacher up to point 6 of the main pay scale.

 What is required of the Scholars?

 All Scholars are expected to produce an outline study plan of their project, which must be sent to the the Farmington Institute before the start of the Scholarship.
 Towards the end of the Scholarship, the Scholar will give a presentation on their work at the University/School and again at our 2019 conference.
 All Scholars are expected to produce a written report on the work they have undertaken, which must be sent to the Farmington Institute on completion of the Scholarship.

 During the period of the Scholarship, there will be regular tutorials and at least one visit to the Farmington Institute.

 Scholars are required to attend the Scholars’ Conference before their Scholarship and the Conference after their Scholarship.
 Scholars who are still actively involved with RE will be invited to all subsequent conferences.
 The 2019 Conference will take place from 28th – 30th June 2019; and the 2020 Conference from 26th – 28th June 2020.

 Application forms for Scholarships are available from the Farmington Institute at firstname.lastname@example.org or by downloading it here application-form-2019-20.
 The closing date for applications for the academic year 2019/20 is 27th January 2019.